Willmore Wilderness Park: Conservation

 The park protects a large population of mountain goats and bighorn sheep (20% of the total population in Alberta).
-Other mammals commonly found here include grizzly bears, woodland caribou, elk, deer, cougars and timber wolves.
-Coyotes, wolverines, lynx and black bears are also present in the sub-alpine region, while marmots, rock pika, ptarmigan and Rocky Mountain goats can be found in the higher alpine areas.
+Other mammals commonly found here include grizzly bears, woodland caribou, Rocky Mountain elk, deer, cougars and northern Rocky Mountain wolves.
+Coyotes, wolverines, Canada lynx and black bears are also present in the sub-alpine region, while marmots, rock pika, ptarmigan and mountain goats can be found in the higher alpine areas.

 The sub-alpine environment contains white spruce, lodgepole pine, balsam fir and aspen poplar.

 Several First Nations burial sites are at Big Grave Flats, as well as some early coal mining, forestry and trapper cabins.

 Activities

 Recreational activities in the park include camping, hiking, horseback riding, mountain biking, cross-country skiing and some hunting.
 Fishing for bull trout is allowed only in a catch-and-release fashion (20 lb bull trout have been caught on the upper part of the Jackpine River).
 Canoeing and whitewater rafting can be done on the Smoky River.

 Motorized vehicles are prohibited within the park.